suvankar-d/South-Korea-s-Economic-Growth/README.md

 6. `twoway` graph commands for empirical relationships.
 7. Export of results and figures.

-## Important Note on Code Files

-The uploaded presentation contains the methodology, results, graph outputs, and portions of R commands visible in screenshots, but it does not contain a complete standalone R script or complete Stata do-file.

-Therefore, the accompanying `R_Code.R` and `Stata_Code.do` files are structured reproduction files based on the methods, variables, equations, and graph descriptions documented in the presentation.
-They should be matched to the original project dataset and variable names before being treated as the exact original source code.

 ## Key Findings Reported in the Project

 ### Solow